-- RibbedTee makes my absolute favorite undershirts.
+- RibbedTee made my absolute favorite undershirts.
 Their supima cotton v neck shirts are outstanding and long lasting.
-Read more: American-Made RibbedTee Offers a Reason to Reexamine Your Undershirt Drawer
+Sadly, they are closing at the end of 2020, though their website is active at last glance.
+Read more: American-Made RibbedTee Offered a Reason to Reexamine Your Undershirt Drawer.

 Which men’s fashion startups and innovative apparel bread a are missing from this list?
 Leave your suggestions in the comments.

 About JakeJake is passionate about exploring entrepreneurs' global journeys.
 He founded Modern Fellows in 2012 to get to know the entrepreneurs behind the innovative brands helping men dress sharp in the digital age.
 Jake has written about entrepreneurship, international business and/or fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine, and has provided analysis on international business for BBC Radio, NBC News, CNN and Time Magazine.

 Other cool stuff:* Get $25 off your first experience with Wantable, an amazing online personal styling option for men and women.

 * For comfortable Athleisure clothing for women and men, try these 25 alternatives to lululemon.